 Drivers of Narea and their relative importance

 Leaf nitrogen on an area basis (Narea) was 12.7% greater in the nitrogen added than the no nitrogen added plots (p < 0.001; Table 2).
 There was an interaction between soil N treatment and soil P treatment (p < 0.001; Table 2), but post-hoc Tukey’s tests confirmed that soil N positively impacted Narea in both the ambient (15.1% increase) and added P (10.2% increase) treatments (p <0.001 in both cases; Figure 2).
 Despite the statistically significant impact of soil nitrogen treatments, χ (6%), Marea (53%), and climate (Tg = 7%, Ig = 20%) had higher relative importance in the model than soil treatments (<2% combined; Table 2 and Figure 3).
 The Narea-Marea correlation was not surprising given equation 1.
 The directionality of the χ (negative), Tg (negative), and Ig (positive) slopes (Table 2) followed from theoretical expectations.
-Note that despite its importance a variable in in the model, the slope of the Narea-Ig was not significantly different from 0 (Table 2).
+Note that despite its importance as a variable in in the model, the slope of the Narea-Ig was not significantly different from 0 (Table 2).
 Our analysis also found that species capable of symbiotic associations with nitrogen fixing bacteria had 44.7% higher Narea than species without such associations (p < 0.
 001; Table 2).
 We also found that C3 plants had 30% higher Narea than C4 plants (p < 0.
 001; Table 1).
 Both nitrogen fixation capacity (5.4%) and photosynthesis type (3.7%) were more important predictors in our model than the soil treatments (Table 2).

 Table 2.
 Regression coefficients for linear mixed effects model with ln Narea as the dependent variable and soil treatment variables, climate, leaf traits, and species characteristics as fixed effects.*